 For years, marijuana-derived CBD was the only option for people wanting to try the compound.
 However, hemp-derived CBD’s popularity has grown exponentially over the recent past, and experts predict that the market for it will continue to expand.
 It can be found just about anywhere, giving anyone the opportunity to see if CBD may benefit them.

 There Are A Myriad of Options For Consuming CBD

 CBD is available in any number of products, from CBD oil to CBD vape oil and more.
-Oils and tinctures, which are placed under the tongue with a dropper, or used mixed with food or drink are some of the most popular forms of the compound.
-Consumers have quickly become fond of CBD vape oil and its cousin CBD vape additive, the former which is vaped alone and the latter which is mixed with a favorite e-liquid.
+Oils and tinctures, which are placed under the tongue with a dropper or used mixed with food or drink, are some of the compound's most popular forms.
+Consumers have quickly become fond of CBD vape oil and its cousin CBD vape additive, the former which is vaped alone and the latter, which is mixed with a favorite e-liquid.
 Vape oils come in a variety of flavors.